ibm-cloud-docs/solution-tutorials/lamp-stack.md

 Verify Apache, MySQL, and PHP running on Ubuntu image.

 ### Ubuntu
-1. Verify Ubuntu by opening in the public IP address in the browser, you should see the Ubuntu welcome page.
+1. Verify Ubuntu by opening in the public IP address in the browser.
+You should see the Ubuntu welcome page.

    ![Verify Ubuntu](images/solution4/VerifyUbuntu.png)

 ### Apache
-1. Check the version of Apache using the following command:
+1. Check Apache version installed using the following command:

    ```
    apache2 -v
    ```
-2. Verify that port 80 for traffic is open, run the following command:
+2. Verify port 80 for web traffic, run the following command:

    ```
    sudo netstat -ntlp | grep LISTEN